Skip to content

 This section outlines the usage of the bin/uc script for managing catalogs within your system.
 The script supports various operations such as creating, retrieving, listing and updating catalogs.

-Here's how to list all the catalogs contained in a Unity Catalog instance.
+Here's how to list catalogs contained in a Unity Catalog instance.

 bin/uc catalog get --name <name>